kcmerrill/alfred/README.md

 ```
 alfred.vars:
     var.one: somevar
 every.option*: # can be named anything you want.
 An `*` denotes it's an "important" task
+    setup: task.one task.two task.three # space separated list of task names.
+Run first before anything else
     alias: every option # string separated list fof aliases for this task.
     dir: /tmp # defaults to where alfred.yml is found, else, uses this option.
 Dir is created if not exist
     log: /tmp/log_output.txt # a log where all stdout/stdin of `command` is stored
-    setup: task.one task.two task.three # space separated list of task names.
-Run first
     watch: '.*\.go' # a regular expression, that will watch for any files changed within the last second matching regex
     modulenamehere: docker kill.remove containername # Anything that is not a valid key is a module(a task that is defined remotely)
     summary: A quick description of this task.
     retry: 3 # How many times we should attempt to run the command option before giving up
     command: | # run as bash -c "cmd here"
         echo "A simple command"
         echo "That has multiple if you want"
         echo "My github username is {{ index .Args 0 }}"